LayMui/website-hugo/exampleSite/content/english/post/tithing.md

  Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.

- the Answer is in Galatians 3
+ The Answer is in Galatians 3

  13 Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree: